zewdu444/personal_portfolio/README.md

 > to run on your localhost just copy the whole project and open index.html in your browser.

-### Prerequisites

-In order to run this project you only need:

-- latest web-browser

 ### Setup

 > <p> git clone https://github.com/zewdu444/personal_portfolio.git </p>
 > cd personal_portfolio

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Prerequisites

+In order to run this project you only need:

+- latest web-browser

+### Install

+To install this project in your local machine use

+> npm i

+### Usage

+To run the project, execute the following command:

+> In visual studio code you can use Go live server or simply you can open index.html in browser

 <!-- AUTHORS -->